Falkland Islands Museum and National Trust

 The Falklands Ball is open to the new Year 9 class (those starting Year 9 in September) and above.

-The night of the ball consists of many traditional and fun dances led by Lisa and Lee Martin.
-There is also a sizeable feast laid on cooked by many wonderful volunteers.
+The night of the ball consists of many traditional and fun dances.
+There is also a sizeable feast laid on cooked by many wonderful volunteers and the Falkland Islands Company.

 At 11pm, Miss and Mr Falkland are crowned, who are chosen by a popular vote.
 They are then invited to turn on the Christmas Lights at the Dockyard in December.